Averaging Molecular Dynamics simulations to study the slow-strain rate behavior of metals: Results

 The speedup $S$ in computer time between the pure MD and PTA calculations is calculated as follows.
 Let $T^{CPU}_f$ and $T^{CPU}_{PTA}$ be the compute time to reach strain $\epsilon_f$ and $\epsilon_{PTA}$ using pure MD and PTA, respectively.
 The speedup $S$ is defined as:

 We have run MD using PTA and pure MD on an $8 \, nm$ sample.
 The compute time for pure MD ($T^{CPU}_f$) to reach a strain of $6 \times 10^{-11}\%$ strain at an applied strain rate of $10^{-3}\, s^{-1}$ is 43290 seconds.
 In comparison, it took a compute time ($T^{CPU}_{PTA}$) of 3268 seconds for PTA calculations to reach slow time $0.5\%$ strain at the same applied strain rate.
+We used 8 MPI processes and 1 GPU node (the hardware specifications have been provided earlier in Section \ref{sec:MD}) for both the cases.
 The speed up $S$ in compute time between the the two methods, as defined in Eq.~\eqref{eq:speedup} comes out to be:

 This shows that PTA is significantly faster than pure MD for the problem.
 Note that this is a very conservative estimate of the speedup since MD is run only till very small strain, while starting from a defect-free state.
 In this regime, the lattice structure is close to that of a perfect crystal and only mild lattice stretching is observed.
 At higher strains, the dynamics is much more computationally expensive due to generation and evolution of defects.
 This means the compute time for pure MD is expected to increase even more compared to PTA at higher strains.
 This makes reaching large strains using pure MD alone practically impossible.
 However, the increase in compute time for PTA will not be significant since it involves only running short bursts of MD.